Gadisa16/finance-assistant/README.md

 ## Troubleshooting

-- “relation \"normalized_sales\" does not exist” during upload: migrations may not have completed yet.
-Wait a few seconds and check `docker compose logs -f backend`.
-If needed, run manually: `docker compose run --rm backend alembic upgrade head` then `docker compose restart backend`.
+- “relation \"normalized_sales\" does not exist” during upload: backend may still be in the wait/migrate phase.
+Tail logs: `docker compose logs -f backend`.
+If it failed with a DB connection error, restart backend after DB is up: `docker compose restart backend`.
+Manual fallback: `docker compose run --rm backend alembic upgrade head`.
 - Upload fails quickly: large files may need time; backend upload timeout is extended; try again and check backend logs.
 - Month returns no data: confirm the month in the dropdown matches the data month; the backend rejects mismatched uploads.
 - Chat returns a “[LLM unavailable]” summary: verify Groq env vars and connectivity; otherwise the stub still responds using computed metrics.